Go to Reptile Gardens!!! It's...

 Fondest memory: Yesterday and Today, I was with many indian children aged around 10, individually talking to them and their parents about the need to remain healthy physically to carry on their culture spiritually.
 It is very fulfilling.

-Visit the desolate yet beautiful BADLANDS NATIONAL PARK.
+Favorite thing: Visit the desolate yet beautiful BADLANDS NATIONAL PARK.

 Fondest memory: Located in southwestern South Dakota, Badlands National Park comprises nearly 244,000 acres of buttes, pinnacles and spires that were created by erosion, blended with the largest mixed grass prairie in the United States.
 Sixty-four thousand acres of this territory are designated official wilderness.